dbbs-lab/bsb-core/docs/getting-started/getting-started_reconstruction.rst

     By default, the :guilabel:`new` command uses the yaml format unless the ``--json`` flag is set.

-Alternatively, if you prefer to create your configuration with Python code, you can start by creating a ``Configuration`` object:
+If you prefer, instead of loading the configuration from a file, you can create your configuration directly in Python code with a ``Configuration`` object:

   .. code-block:: python